 - In the dialog box which is named, ‘Compact Database,’ specify the compacted Access file name as well as the destination.
 Click ‘Save.’

-If these methods to repair corrupt Microsoft Access database do not work for you, there is another means by which you might be able to fix access database unrecognized format error.
-That method is using the third-party software, namely; Kernel for Access Database Repair.
+If the aforementioned methods to repair a corrupt Microsoft Access database do not yield the desired results, another viable solution to fix the ‘unrecognized format’ error is by using third-party software, specifically Kernel for Access Database Repair.

 The software helps in the following ways: